anjali-tejasvi/Food_Order/README.md

 you can add  and remove items to the cart also.

-In this code repository redux and react route is used.
+In this code repository redux and react router is used.

 ## Some details about the project (optional)